kahst/BirdNET/README.md

 --lon: Recording location longitude.
 Set -1 to ignore.
 --week: Week of the year when the recordings were made.
 Values in [1, 48].
 Set -1 to ignore.
 --overlap: Overlap in seconds between extracted spectrograms.
 Values in [0.0, 2.9].
+--spp: Combines probabilities of multiple spectrograms to one prediction.
+Defaults to 1.
 --sensitivity: Sigmoid sensitivity; Higher values result in lower sensitivity.
 Values in [0.25, 2.0].
 Defaults to 1.0.
+--min_conf: Minimum confidence threshold.
+Values in [0.01, 0.99].
+Defaults to 0.1.'
 ```

 Output formats support Raven and Audacity, but both formats are text-based and machine-readable.